 There’s still some disagreement within the medical community over whether or not wearing bad footwear truly “causes” bunions, or if they merely accelerate the development of an issue that’s already there.

 What we do know is that, in practice, most cases have both a genetic and an environmental component.
-Some people simply have naturally inherited foot structures that are less adept at handling or distributing impact forces, and more naturally prone to bunion formation.
+Some people simply have naturally inherited foot structures that are less adept at handling or distributing impact forces, and more naturally prone to bunion development.
 If you have a mother (or father) who has bunions, there’s a very good chance that you will, too.

 On the other hand, there is also a high correlation between bunions and wearing shoes that constrict toes, put too much weight too far forward, or both (for example, high heels with narrow pointed toe boxes).
 Whether or not they can cause a bunion in a healthy, well balanced foot is an open question, but it can certainly destabilize a joint that’s already prone to drifting out of place.